 Uehara says that the company’s profits will flow back to the local community, and that year-round work to run the operation will provide great long-term job prospects as well.
 The facility currently employs about 40 staff—70 percent of them First Nations—and the number of full-time employees is expected to grow to 80 or 100 people once it’s in full swing.

 Although efforts to re-establish sustainable fisheries along the coast have been ongoing for decades, the seeds for Coastal Shellfish go back about 15 years—to the early days when CFN-GBI was still called the Turning Point Initiative.
 Given his extensive background in sustainable businesses, Uehara was on the committee tasked with looking into the marketability of shellfish aquaculture in the region, and he and others saw a clear need for the ethically-sourced seafood that has finally come to fruition.

 Coastal Shellfish is one of three sustainable operations—along with Great Bear Rainforest Essential Oils and the Great Bear Carbon Credit Corporation—that are part of the Great Bear Business Corporation.
-Incorporated in 2009, the regional business entity was created by the nine-Nation alliance that make up Coastal First Nations, and was designed to help usher in a conservation-based economy throughout their ancestral territories.
+Incorporated in 2009, the regional business entity was created by the seven-Nation alliance that make up Coastal First Nations, and was designed to help usher in a conservation-based economy throughout their ancestral territories.